Geometry of the mirror models dual to the complete intersection of two cubics: Geometry of the mirror dual family

-As stated in \cite{BB}, the family $\Y_{\xi_1,...,a_6}$ is a mirror dual family to the complete intersection of two cubics in $\P^5$.
+As stated in \cite{BB}, the family $\Y_{\xi_1,...,a_6}$ is a mirror dual family to the complete intersection of two cubic hypersurfaces in $\P^5$.
 Specifically, the Hodge diamond of the smooth complete intersection of two cubics is mirror-symmetric to the Hodge diamond of a sufficiently generic fiber of the family $\Y_{\xi_1,...,a_6}$.
-We will discuss this in more detail in Proposition \ref{th:hodge-numbers}.
-The precise condition for genericity is given in the proof of \cite[Theorem 4.10]{StringyBB}: we require the fiber of the family to intersect all toric strata of $\P_{\Pi}$ transversally.

-Hence, for sufficiently generic parameters, we have $h^{3-1,1} (\Y_{\xi_1,...,a_6}) = 1$ (this will be shown more carefully in Proposition \ref{th:hodge-numbers}).
-The number $h^{3-1,1}$ can be interpreted as the expected number of parameters.
-Although the family $\Y_{\xi_1,...,a_6}$ is $6$-dimensional, we expect it to be effectively $1$-dimensional family.
+Hence, for sufficiently generic parameters, we have $h^{2,1} (\Y_{\xi_1,...,a_6}) = 1$ (see \cite[Theorem 4.15]{StringyBB}).
+The number $h^{2,1}$ can be interpreted as the dimension of the local deformation space of complex structures.
+Although the family $\Y_{\xi_1,...,a_6}$ is $6$-dimensional, we expect it to be effectively a $1$-dimensional family.
 The overabundance hints that the family might be parameterized inefficiently, and that many fibers could actually be isomorphic.
-This is indeed the case, as we will see in Theorem \ref{th:parameter-elimination}.
+This is indeed the case: up to automorphisms, the family depends only on the value $\frac{a_1 ... a_6}{\xi_1^3 \xi_2^3}$, at least whenever $a_i \neq 0, \xi_i \neq 0$.